vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

   other editor I'm aware of, including all the Web Browsers via plugins.
 - So if Vim is so good, then why is this talk about Neovim?
-- Well I personally don't see Neovim as a completely different thing from Vim, like Notepad++ was for me.
+- Well I personally don't see Neovim as a completely different thing from Vim, like Notepad++ is.
 - And I'm not being diplomatic here.
-When you see me talk about a lot of the features of Neovim, I organically use statements like "this is a built-in vim keybinding" or a "standard vim feature", even though I'm using Neovim.
-And that is because of the Vim lineage.
+Because when you see me talk about the features of Neovim in the coming slides, I'll organically use statements like "this is a built-in vim keybinding" or a "this is standard vim feature", even though I'm using Neovim.
+And that is because of the Vim lineage which Neovim inherits, similar to the Vi lineage, Vim inherited.
 - But for the technical reasons we'll have to revisit the history a bit

 <!-- next slide -->